Services & Programs

 Brenda Reid – 466-2870

-The course is designed to fit the experience level of each individual student, relying on both a core instructor and volunteers who assist students with their work.
+The course was designed to fit the experience level of each individual student, relying on both a core instructor and volunteers who assisted students with their work.

-Many of these volunteers are high school students who receive school credit for their time.
-Computers for Seniors is making a cross-generational impact by bringing seniors and youth together in an activity that is mutually enriching.
+Many of these volunteers were high school students who received school credit for their time.
+Computers for Seniors made a cross-generational impact by bringing seniors and youth together in an activity that was mutually enriching.

-Graduates of the program, who receive a certificate of participation, express great satisfaction in the skills they learn–skills that can help elderly individuals, some of whom are 90 years old, stay active and connected.
+Graduates of the program, who received a certificate of participation, expressed great satisfaction in the skills they learned–skills that could help older individuals, some of whom were 90 years old, stay active and connected.